oracle/python-oracledb/doc/src/api_manual/cursor.rst

 .. method:: Cursor.prepare(statement, tag, cache_statement=True)

-    This can be used before a call to :meth:`~Cursor.execute()` to define the statement that will be executed.
-When this is done, the prepare phase will not be performed when the call to :meth:`~Cursor.execute()` is made with None or the same string object as the statement.
+    This can be used before a call to :meth:`~Cursor.execute()` or :meth:`~Cursor.executemany()` to define the statement that will be executed.
+When this is done, the prepare phase will not be performed when the call to :meth:`~Cursor.execute()` or :meth:`~Cursor.executemany()` is made with None or the same string object as the statement.

     If the ``tag`` parameter is specified and the ``cache_statement`` parameter is True, the statement will be returned to the statement cache with the